tunapanda/swagmap/BACKLOG.md

 });
 ````
 * Create the controller.
 The controller should tell the model to load iself, then take the data from the model and populate the view.
-* Define the .json to be loaded by swagmap app.

 Planned
 -------